-Our friends have a bumper crop of rhubarb on their allotment this Spring and kindly let me pick a little to make something yummy with.
-I haven’t cooked with rhubarb before although I love the tartness of the flavour so I was excited to put it to use in the kitchen.
-We are big porridge and yoghurt eaters in this house so I wanted to make a ‘rhubarby’ topping and so this simple rhubarb and strawberry compote was born.
+Our friends have a bumper crop of rhubarb on their allotment this Spring and kindly let me pick some.
+I haven’t cooked with rhubarb before but I love the tartness of the flavour so was excited to put it to use in the kitchen.
+We are big porridge and yoghurt eaters in this house so I wanted to make a ‘rhubarby’ topping.
+And so this simple rhubarb and strawberry compote was born.

 - 2 cups chopped rhubarb